drbean/curriculum/pages/homepage/markdown/ActionResearch.md

 % Life: a scientific experiment

-What happens when we think the unexamined life is not worth living, if we live it as a scientific experiment?
+What happens when we think the unexamined life is not worth living?
+What if we live it as a scientific experiment, Wearing the scientist hat taking on self?

 - A [PracticalTheory](PracticalTheory.html) In theory and practice
 - [WhoAmI](WhoAmI.html) Examining what drives me